Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Tents for our staff to sleep in

-• First-aid-kit including emergency oxygen bottle
+• First-aid kit including an emergency oxygen bottle

 • Breakfast on the first morning